tandrewnichols/vim-rumrunner/README.md

 ## Requirements

-This pluging uses timers, which means it requires at least vim 8.0.
+This plugin uses timers, which means it requires at least vim 8.0.
+It also uses lambdas, so make sure `:echo has('lambda')` is 1.

 ## Installation